kubedb/docs/docs/guides/mssqlserver/volume-expansion/ag_cluster.md

 # MSSQLServer Volume Expansion

-This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of a MSSQLServer.
+This guide will show you how to use `KubeDB` Ops-manager operator to expand the volume of a SQL Server Availability Group Cluster.

 ## Before You Begin